Director of Education

 Dance Instructor / Choreographer

 Amanda teaches choreography for the DSM Academy.
 Amanda has been dancing since before she could walk.
 She was trained in classical ballet, pointe, and contemporary ballet, modern, tap, and jazz for over 20 years and has been teaching dance for over 9 years.
 Originally from Abilene, she was a company member of Abilene Ballet Theatre and a dance instructor for Ballet Abilene from 1999 to 2005.
 Her company performed The Nutcracker every winter, and attended Regional Dance America Southwest every spring, where she featured contemporary ballet dance pieces.
 When she graduated from Wylie High School in May of 2005, she attended and graduated in August 2009 with a BBA in Arts and Entertainment Marketing from Baylor University.
 From 2006 to 2009, Amanda taught at Joy’s School of Dance ages 3 to adult in ballet, jazz, contemporary ballet, and tap.
 In June 2009, Amanda began an internship at Dallas Summer Musicals in the Marketing Department.
-Amanda was later given the position of Marketing and Social Media Coordinator at Dallas Summer Musicals, and began teaching for the DSM Academy in September of 2010.
+Amanda was later given the position of Marketing and Social Media Coordinator at Dallas Summer Musicals, which she currently still holds, and began teaching for the DSM Academy in September of 2010.
 She is so excited to be a part of the DSM Academy!

 Denis Kashoid comes to Dallas Summer Musicals by way of Russia.
 Following ten years of studying the art of music, Mr. Kashoid continued his education by completing a Masters degree in music performance and education awarded by Moscow’s Tchaikovsky Conservatory.
 Denis is a teacher accredited on the college level, a performance artist in piano and trumpet, musical director for the theatre and an orchestrator.
 In the United States, Denis has most recently been the conductor and musical director for FIDDLER ON THE ROOF, YOU’RE A GOOD MAN CHARLIE BROWN, HIGH SCHOOL MUSICAL, SEUSSICAL, GODSPELL, BEAUTY AND THE BEAST, FAME, JOSEPH AND THE AMAZING TECHNICOLOR DREAMCOAT, SCHOOLHOUSE ROCK, JUNGLE BOOK, THE BIG BAD MUSICAL, and WILLIE WONKA.
 Denis has partnered with author Kevin Cook to write the music and arrangements for COOL YULE TIDINGS, TOY TROUBLE, THE PIED PIPER OF POSSUM KINGDOM, and the modern adaptation of the Emperor’s New Clothes called THE ROCKER’S NEW RAGS.
 Denis has also recently scored the new film I AM GABRIEL.
 Denis is currently working with Kevin Cook on creating a musical theatre adaptation of Dracula scheduled to open in Dallas in July of 2013.
 To hear samples of some of Denis Kashoid’s original composition and film scoring, visit www.deniskashoid.com or ckcreatives.com.